Click to Skip Ad

 If you don’t want people to collaborate on your playlist, you can tap the two people icon on the top right corner and then choose “Stop the Collaboration.”
 That done, you can remove the songs someone else added and make the playlist your own again.

-In a future software update, Apple Music users will be able to react (using an emoji) to a song added to a playlist.
-So you and your friends will be able to add a smiley face to a happy song, a heart to a love song, or even a sad face to a sad song.
+In addition, you can react using an emoji to a song added to a playlist.
+With that, your friends will be able to add a smiley face to a happy song, a heart to a love song, or even a sad face to a sad song.
+To do that, follow these steps:

 José Adorno Tech News Reporter